capac/crm_app/README.rst

 --------

 * Allow querying of tenant information by property identification
-* Provides list of documents sent to tenents by email
+* Provides list of documents sent to tenants by email
-* Allows printing of list of documents sent to tenant
+* Allows printing of list of documents sent to tenants
 * Provides a validated entry form to ensure correct data
 * Provides import and export functions for data
 * Provides add / delete property functions
-* Allow update of tenent information in property
+* Allow update of tenant information in property

 Author
 ======